tot-ra/graphql-schema-registry/README.md

 # try to run it
 docker run -e DB_HOST=$(ipconfig getifaddr en0) -e DB_USERNAME=root -e DB_PORT=6000 -p 6001:3000 local/graphql-schema-registry
 ```

+## Security & compliance
+- There is not strict process on finding or updating vulnerabilitites.
+The license also states there there is no Liability or Warranty, so be aware of that
+- Github discussions / issues is the only communication channel to notify about vulnerabilities, there is not discord or slack.
+- We use [snyk](https://snyk.io/test/github/pipedrive/graphql-schema-registry) in PR checks.
+We try to look at `npm audit` reports manually on PR creation to minimize issues.
+- We intentionally use [strict versioning of nodejs dependencies](https://github.com/pipedrive/graphql-schema-registry/blob/master/package.json) which prevents automatic dependabot PRs.
+Thus version upgrades are manual.
+Why?
+Because sometimes we saw external dependencies rolling out breaking changes in minor/patch versions which broke our master.
+Same thing with hacked libraries.

 ## Contribution